FSGModding/Blender_FS22_UDIM_Visualization/README.md

 ## Requirements

-At least blender 3.0, probably 3.1
+At least blender 2.93? (maybe earlier, not gonna test), although it might whine that it was made in 3.x

 ## Installing